top of page

 Tips to Save on Mountain Trips

-• Compare regions: Graubünden tends to be more affordable than the Bernese Oberland
+• Compare regions: Graubünden often costs less than the Bernese Oberland.

-• Look for family discounts: Some peaks offer free or reduced child tickets
+• Check family discounts: Many peaks offer free or reduced child tickets.

 Final Thoughts